 For additional information, please review the Code of Conduct Frequently Asked Questions.

 The National Federation of the Blind is a community of members and friends who believe in the hopes and dreams of the nation’s blind.
 The Federation knows that blindness is not the characteristic that defines you or your future.
 Every day we raise the expectations of blind people, because low expectations create obstacles between blind people and our dreams.
 You can live the life you want; blindness is not what holds you back.
-To help carry out the Federation’s vital mission, this code of conduct sets forth policies and standards that all members, especially Federation leaders, are expected to adopt and follow.
+To help carry out the Federation’s vital mission, this Code of Conduct sets forth policies and standards that all members, employees, and contractors are expected to adopt and follow.

 II.
 Diversity Policy